Parkinson’s affects everyone differently, but for women there are some aspects of life that need particular consideration, namely:

 Sharing and receiving affection are important aspects of maintaining a close relationship and can contribute considerably to overall quality of life.
 This can range from a cuddle or holding hands to sexual intercourse.
 If your Parkinson’s makes you feel less comfortable with intimacy, this may upset the balance and harmony in a relationship.
 Some people say that they no longer feel attractive, making them feel less inclined to engage in sexual activities.

 The importance of discussing openly with your partner any concerns you have cannot be underestimated.
 Make time to tell each other how you feel and be a good listener, putting yourself in your partner’s shoes to understand their view.
 Hidden fears or anxieties could lead to resentment and tension.
 But good communication can help prevent such barriers forming, make the relationship stronger and encourage you to find solutions together.
 And if you need further help then you can seek the advice of a trained professional, such as a counsellor, physical/psychological therapist or sex therapist.
-There are also support organisations in most countries that can offer guidance.
+Sexual problems are among the most common non-motor symptoms of Parkinson's, occurring across all stages of the disease.
+The spectrum of non-motor, as well as motor symptoms can have a strong impact on the sexual wellbeing.
+It is important to seek help also concerning this part of the condition: a first step can be to bring these problems up with your neurologist, Parkinson's nurse or gynaecologist.
+The further diagnostic work-up and treatment planning might also involve a sexologist.

 As with most long-term illnesses, sexual drive or libido may decline in some people and levels of desire can vary from one day, or even one dose of medication, to another.
 Routine can often lead to a reduced sex drive so if you become less interested in sex you might find it helps to change your patterns of activity – this can both enliven your relationship and inject fresh energy into your sex life.